projectfong/docs/README.md

 1. Confirm that the documented implementation actually worked.
 2. Remove unrelated experimentation.
 3. Preserve troubleshooting that materially contributed to the solution.
-4. Replace environment-specific values with safe examples.
+4. Replace environment-specific values with safe examples or descriptive placeholders.
 5. Review commands for destructive or environment-specific behavior.
 6. Verify links and references.
 7. Review screenshots and diagrams.
 8. Confirm that no credentials or secrets are present.
-9. Confirm that the sanitized procedure remains technically reproducible.
+9. Review addressing, identifiers, hostnames, serial values, and other environment-specific information.
-10. Commit the reviewed documentation.
+10. Confirm that the sanitized procedure remains technically reproducible.

-Validation Result: Documentation reaches the public repository only after technical validation and sanitization.
+11. Commit the reviewed documentation.

 ---